ian-campbell/Erasure/README.md

 Update 2.0.1

-Now works (sorta) on the new YouTube comment history page.
+Now works on the new YouTube comment history page.
 Issues remain.